Manually Provisioning vCenter Services

 Networks: Configured network adapters are displayed in a list.
 If you have tagged networks with zones, the Network drop-down list groups networks by zone.
 To add a network adapter, click Add Network Adapter.
 The options you can configure for network adapters depend on the host version (for example, adapter settings vary by ESX version).

 Note: If you have a large number of networks, click next to the Network drop-down menu to open a pop-up dialog for easier searching.

 Custom attributes allow you to provide more metadata about your virtualized infrastructure.

 This page doesn't appear when deploying an entire service that's configured to be deployed as individual VM components.

-For information on custom attributes, see Using Custom Attributes to Add Infrastructure Metadata.
+For information on custom attributes, see Working with Custom Attributes.